norskeld/backpack/README.md

 ## Benchmarks

-It's not fast, but not slow either, and performs mostly on par with the official JS implementation.
+It's not fast, but not slow either, and performs mostly on par with the official JS implementation while producing smaller outputs for the same inputs.
 Detailed benchmarks for both size and performance can be found [here](./benchmarks/README.md).

 ## Todo